skillrepos/copilot-testing/labs.md

 ![new problems](./images/new-problems-in-test_prime.png?raw=true "new problems")

 3. We know what the fix is, but let's see if Copilot can help identify and correct the issue for us.
-Select/highlight all the code
+Select/highlight all the code and in the file and then right click and select *Copilot->Fix* from the menu.

 ![copilot fix](./images/new-copilot-fix.png?raw=true "Copilot fix")

 4. Copilot should recognize that this is the wrong import and then suggest a correction/fix that you can then *Accept* from the dialog.
 After Accepting, you should see the set of problems for that file disappear from the PROBLEMS tab.